 These are exactly the type of improvements we expect to come from the introduction of dynamic metadata, and the fact HDR10+ offers improvements over HDR10 isn’t much of a surprise.

 The more interesting question is how it compares to Dolby Vision.
-Right now there’s no way for us to test that, but 2018 is sure to be the year we're able to find out...
+Right now there’s no way for us to test that, but 2018 will hopefully be the year we're able to find out...

 How can you get HDR10+?

 Along with Samsung and 20th Century Fox, Panasonic is one of the three founding members of the HDR10+ Alliance, so it's not surprising its two 2018 OLED ranges are onboard.
-Two of its four 2018 4K Blu-ray players, the DP-UB820 and DP-UB420, will also add support for HDR10+ (with the former also supporting Dolby Vision).
+Three of its five 2018 4K Blu-ray players, the DP-UB9000, DP-UB820 and DP-UB420, will also add support for HDR10+ (with the UB9000 and UB820 also supporting Dolby Vision).

-Fox’s early involvement importantly put a content producer on the map, and as of January 2018, HDR10+ has another studio supporter: Warner Bros.
-Home Entertainment.
-While Amazon isn’t yet part of the HDR10+ Alliance, it has confirmed it will support the format on its Prime Video service alongside Dolby Vision and HDR10.
+Fox’s early involvement importantly put a content producer on the map, and in January 2018, Warner Bros.
+Home Entertainment also confirmed its support for the format.
+While Amazon isn’t yet part of the HDR10+ Alliance, the format is already accessible on Amazon Prime Video for a select few TV owners in the USA.
+Wider availability is still to be confirmed.

-Despite growing industry support, recently confirmed compatibility for more hardware, and the firming up of certification for devices (which will be performed by a third-party testing centre, with certified products naturally bearing the new HDR10+ logo), we still don’t have a release date for the first wave of 4K Blu-ray HDR10+ discs, or word on timings with regards to video streaming services.
-Again, 2018 will no doubt be the (make-or-break) year it unfolds – but for now it’s still a waiting game.
+Despite growing industry support, recently confirmed compatibility for more hardware, and the firming up of certification for devices (which will be performed by a third-party testing centre, with certified products naturally bearing the new HDR10+ logo), we still don’t have a release date for the first wave of 4K Blu-ray HDR10+ discs, although we are expecting to see them by the end of 2018.

 Will more manufacturers adopt HDR10+?